canonic-epicure/Johnny-Mnemonic/README.md

 - `statechange(mnemonic, token)`

 Will be fired with 2 parameters above.
-Application should listen this event and synchronize its state according to received state token.
+Application should listen on this event and synchronize its state according to received state token.

 Note: This event will be also fired for the initial state of the application.
 So, generally, you shouldn't treat the initial state specially, just define a correct synchronization handler.